dereneaton/ipyrad/docs/features.rst

 What does ipyrad do?
 --------------------
 ipyrad_ is a toolbox for assembly and analysis of RAD-seq type genomic data sets.
-Notably, it has four assembly_methods_ by which to assemble data: denovo, reference, reference addition, and reference subtraction.
+Notably, it has four :ref:`assembly methods<assembly_methods>`
+by which to assemble data: denovo, reference, reference addition, and reference subtraction.
 Assembled data sets are created in variety of output_formats_, facilitating downstream genomic analyses for both population genetic and phylogenetic studies. ipyrad_ also includes methods for